cypress-io/cypress/docs/source/guides/getting-started/writing-your-first-test.md

 {% img /img/guides/getting-started/writing-your-first-test/a-simple-test.png %}

-Click on `simple_spec.js` and Cypress will execute the test suite defined in that file.
+Click on `simple_spec.js` and Cypress will run the test suite defined in that file.
 Below, you can see how Cypress sees that test and visualizes it in the Command Log.
 Admittedly, the test doesn't do much, but hey, it's green!

 {% img /img/guides/getting-started/writing-your-first-test/simple-spec.png %}

 {% note info Where do the `describe()` and `it()` functions come from? %}
 Cypress uses the nested, functional style of organizing tests made popular by the {% url 'RSpec' http://rspec.info/ %}, {% url 'Jasmine' https://jasmine.github.io/ %}, and {% url 'Mocha' https://mochajs.org/ %} communities.
 In fact, Cypress {% url 'bundles and improves on Mocha' bundled-tools#Mocha %} to provide this support.
-Your other favorites, `context()`, `before()`, `beforeEach()`, `after()`, and `afterEach()` are available, too!
+Your other favorites, `context()`, `before()`, `beforeEach()`, `after()`, and `afterEach()` are available too!
 {% endnote %}

 # Structure of a Test

-A solid test generally happens in 3 phases:
+A solid test generally covers 3 phases:

-1. Set up the world state.
+1. Set up the application state.
 2. Take an action.
-3. Make an assertion about the resulting world state.
+3. Make an assertion about the resulting application state.

 You might also see this phrased as "Given, When, Then", or "Arrange, Act, Assert".
-The idea is simple: first you put the system into a specific state, then you take some action in the system that causes it to change, and finally you check the resulting system state.
+The idea is simple: first you put the application into a specific state, then you take some action in the application that causes it to change, and finally you check the resulting application state.

 Today, we'll take a narrow view of these steps and map them cleanly to Cypress commands: